densify-quick-start/helm-optimize-resources/README.md

-# Helm plugin for optimization of container resource specs
+# Helm Optimize Resource Plugin

 ## Introduction

-This plugin will optimize your container resources by injecting optimal specifications, extracted from your choice of a parameter repository whenever helm is called to install or upgrade a chart.
+This plugin will optimize your container resources (CPU/Memory Requests/Limits) by injecting optimal specifications, extracted from your choice of a parameter repository whenever helm is called to install or upgrade a chart.
 Note that this works with [Densify](https://www.densify.com/) recommendations.